 Will I be awake during surgery?

-If you are uninsured or have “Silver” or “Bronze” level private cover, Dr Gunn is pleased to offer surgery as an intermediate patient at the Mater Hospital or at the South Bank Day Hospital at very competitive rates.
-For a standard monofocal non toric lens - the out of pocket fee would be $1500 per eye at the Mater hospital or $2250 per eye at Southbank Day Hospital.
+If you are uninsured or have “Silver” or “Bronze” level private cover, Dr Gunn is pleased to offer surgery as an intermediate patient at the Mater Hospital or at the South Bank Day Hospital.
+For uninsured cataract surgery with a standard monofocal non toric lens - the out of pocket fee is $1900 per eye at the Mater hospital or $2280 per eye at Southbank Day Hospital.
 Dr Gunn has no financial interest in either hospital.

 Am I able to get rid of my glasses?